solo-io/workshops/gloo-edge/gloo-edge/README.md

 > Notice that the previous transformations have been commented out.
 The reason is that transformations in lower levels like at Route Table are prioritized to the more general ones like the one in the Virtual Service.

+First, let's remove current transformations at the Route Table resource.

 ```bash
 kubectl apply -f - <<EOF
 apiVersion: gateway.solo.io/v1